thorerismann/thinkprogramming/README.md

 # thinkprogramming
-Selected solutions to each chapter's exercises of the book "How to think like a computer scientist"
+Selected solutions exercises in the book "How to think like a computer scientist"